Sarah Bernhardt: Farewell tours (1901–1913)

-After her season in Paris, Bernhardt performed L'Aiglon in London, and then made her sixth tour to the United States.
+After her season in Paris, Bernhardt performed L'Aiglon in London and then made her sixth tour to the United States.
 On this tour, she travelled with Constant Coquelin, then the most popular leading man in France.
 Bernhardt played the secondary role of Roxanne to his Cyrano de Bergerac, a role which he had premiered, and he co-starred with her as Flambeau in L'Aiglon and as the first grave-digger in Hamlet.

 She also changed, for the first time, her resolution not to perform in Germany or the "occupied territories" of Alsace and Lorraine.
 In 1902, at the invitation of the French ministry of culture, she took part in the first cultural exchange between Germany and France since the 1870 war.
 She performed L'Aiglon 14 times in Germany; Kaiser William II of Germany attended two performances and hosted a dinner in her honour in Potsdam.

 During her German tour, she began to suffer agonising pain in her right knee, probably connected with a fall she had suffered on stage during her tour in South America.
 She was forced to reduce her movements in L'Aiglon.
 A German doctor recommended that she halt the tour immediately and have surgery, followed by six months of complete immobilisation of her leg.
 Bernhardt promised to see a doctor when she returned to Paris, but continued the tour.

-In 1903, she had another unsuccessful role playing another masculine character in the opera Werther, a gloomy adaptation of the story by German writer Johann Wolfgang von Goethe.
+In 1903, she had another unsuccessful role playing another masculine character in Werther, a gloomy adaptation of the story by German writer Johann Wolfgang von Goethe.
 However, she quickly came back with another hit, La Sorcière by Sardou.
 She played a Moorish sorceress in love with a Christian Spaniard, leading to her persecution by the church.
 This story of tolerance, coming soon after the Dreyfus affair, was financially successful, with Bernhardt often giving both a matinee and evening performance.